puppetlabs/puppet-docs/source/dashboard/manual/1.2/maintaining.markdown

 Puppet Dashboard exposes most of its functionality through its web UI, but it has a number of routine tasks that have to be performed on the command line by an admin.
 This chapter is a brief tour of some of these tasks.

 Note that **all rake tasks should be performed from a shell in the directory that contains Dashboard's code.** Any relative paths mentioned below refer to locations within this directory.
-If you are running Dashboard in the recommended "production" environment, note that **Rails does not consider production its default environment,** and you **must specify it manually** when running any rake tasks.
+If you are running Dashboard in the recommended "production" environment, note that **Rails does not consider production its default environment,** and you **must specify it manually** with the `RAILS_ENV` environment variable when running any rake tasks.

 Importing Pre-existing Reports
 -----